pr9000/doclang/iso-standard.md

 - `date`
 - `language`, whereby multiple instances are allowed
 - `default_resolution`
-- `language`, Identify language such as english, german, french, spanish, japanese, etc. The values should be from [iso-639-3](https://iso639-3.sil.org/about) identifiers for languages, classifier is the classifier used to classify document's language and score is the confidence score of classifier for given language where 0<=Scores<=1.
-This can be one or more.
+- `language`, Identifies the document language (e.g., English, German, French, Spanish, Japanese).
+The content MUST be an [ISO 639-3](https://iso639-3.sil.org/about) language identifier.
+Optional attributes: `classifier` (the tool/method used, e.g., fastText) and `score` (confidence in [0, 1]).
+Multiple `language` entries MAY be provided.
 - `document_quality`,Content quality assessment score using standard algorithms such as DCLM, gneissweb, etc. where 0<=Scores<=1
 - `document_readability`,Indicates how easy a a document can be undertood by a general audiance.
 Classifier defines known classifier or method used to produce score where 0<=Scores<=1
 - `general_topic`,Topic that the document is most likely to fall in such as Science and Technology, Legal, etc. The topics should preferrably come from some taxonomy.
 Classifier defines the classifier used for classifying into the given topic and score is the confidence score of classifier and 0<=Scores<=1.
 This can be one or more.